Paul1337/JTester/Readme.md

 -   `toBeStrict(value: any)`
     Strictly checks (like a '===' but considers NaN == NaN, using Object.is, but +0 will be considered equal to -0, in Object.is they are not)

--   `toEqual(value: any)`
+-   `toEqual(value: any, precision = 2)`
-    Actually compares 2 values, if objects - recursively iterating properties.
-For primitive properties uses toBe() to compare
+    Deeply compares 2 values, if objects - recursively iterating properties.
+For primitive properties uses toBe() to compare, except for the floating point numbers - for them uses toBeCloseTo with precision given in second argument

--   `toEqualStrict(value: any)`
+-   `toEqualStrict(value: any, precision = 2)`
-    Actually compares 2 values, if objects - recursively iterating properties.
-For primitive properties uses toBeStrict() to compare
+    Works like toEqual, except that for primitive properties uses **toBeStrict** to compare

--   `toBeCloseTo(value: number, digits = 2)`
+-   `toBeCloseTo(value: number, precision = 2)`
     Used to compare floating point numbers with precision given in the second agrument

 -   `toHaveProperty(keyPath: string, value: any, strict = false)`